 All three PhD pathways within the School - Human Geography, Sociology and Politics & International Relations - were recently approved by the ESRC as part of Newcastle's joint bid with Durham University for a Doctoral Training Centre (DTC) in the NorthEast.

-The advert details the Doctoral Training Centre will soon be available for 2014/15 cycle.
+The advert details the Doctoral Training Centre application process for the 2014/15 cycle.

 Newcastle University research institutes may also advertise specific bursaries and scholarship funding opportunities.

 For more information and how to apply please visit the ESRC Studentship webpage